google/reflectable.dart/README.md

   this kind of uri does not give any information about the location of a corresponding file on disk.

-- Type arguments of generic types are only supported in some simple cases, because we do not have the primitives required for a general implementation.
-E.g., when it is known that a given list of actual type arguments is empty then the empty list is returned.
-However, when a parameterized type has a non-trivial list of actual type arguments then returning the actual type arguments would require runtime support that does not currently exist.
+- Type arguments of generic types are only supported in some statically resolved cases, because we do not have the primitives required for a general implementation.
+E.g., when it is known statically that a given list of actual type arguments is empty then the empty list is returned.
+Moreover, if support for reflected types is included and a type annotation contains only types which are fully resolved statically, it is possible to get these type arguments.
+So, for instance, with a field of type `Map<int, String>` and suitable capabilities, we can invoke `reflectedTypeArguments` and get `<Type>[int, String]`, and we can invoke `typeArguments` and get the corresponding list of `TypeMirror`s, but we cannot obtain the list of type arguments to a field type annotation like `List<X>`, where `X` is a formal type variable declared by the enclosing class, because that `X` will have different values at different occasions at run time (that is, it is not fully resolved statically).
+Similarly, it is never supported to obtain the actual type arguments for an instance; e.g., it is never supported to get a non-empty list of type arguments using `reflector.reflect(myInstance).type.typeArguments`.

 - The mirror method `libraryDependencies` has not yet been implemented.